 - Place egg whites into the bowl of a stand mixture, and, using the whisk attachment, beat on high till stiff peaks form.
 If using pasteurized eggs, this could take more than 5 minutes, so be patient.
 If your whites have any trace of yolk or your bowl has any trace of oil, they won't whip properly.
 Transfer whipped egg whites to another bowl if you need to use your mixer to whip the cream.

 - Add the remaining ¾ cup cream and sugar to the mixing bowl and whip just till stiff peaks form.

 - With a rubber spatula, fold half the whipped cream into the chocolate, then gently add the rest.
 Fold in the egg whites, till just incorporated, but do not overmix.

-- Spoon the mousse over the ganache layer, smooth top and refrigerate at least 2 hours.
+- Spoon the mousse over the ganache layer, smooth the top, and refrigerate for at least 2 hours.

-- Before serving, make chocolate curls if desired (see link in post for instructions).
+- Before serving, make chocolate curls if desired (see link in the post for instructions).
 Make topping by whipping 1 cup cream with powdered sugar and vanilla to stiff peaks.
-Pile on top of mousse and garnish with chocolate curls, chocolate shavings or a dusting of cocoa powder.
+Pile on top of mousse and garnish with chocolate curls, chocolate shavings, or a dusting of cocoa powder.

 If serving to the very young, very old, or immune-suppressed, use pasteurized eggs or check out Simple Recipes for how to do this at home.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.